Congo Free State: Early European exploration

-Diogo Cão traveled around the mouth of the Congo River in 1482, leading Portugal to claim the region.
+Diogo Cão travelled around the mouth of the Congo River in 1482, leading Portugal to claim the region.
 Until the middle of the 19th century, the Congo was at the heart of independent Africa, as European colonialists seldom entered the interior.
 Along with fierce local resistance, the rainforest, swamps, malaria, sleeping sickness, and other diseases made it a difficult environment for Europeans to settle.
 Western states were at first reluctant to colonize the area in the absence of obvious economic benefits.

 Stanley's exploration

-In 1876 Leopold II of Belgium hosted the Brussels Geographic Conference, inviting famous explorers, philanthropists, and members of geographic societies to stir up interest in a "humanitarian" endeavor for Europeans in central Africa to "improve" and "civilize" the lives of the indigenous peoples.
+In 1876, Leopold II of Belgium hosted the Brussels Geographic Conference, inviting famous explorers, philanthropists, and members of geographic societies to stir up interest in a "humanitarian" endeavour for Europeans in central Africa to "improve" and "civilize" the lives of the indigenous peoples.
 At the conference, Leopold organized the International African Association with the cooperation of European and American explorers and the support of several European governments, and was himself elected chairman.
 Leopold used the association to promote plans to seize independent central Africa under this philanthropic guise.

-Henry Morton Stanley, famous for making contact with British missionary David Livingstone in Africa in 1871, explored the region in 1876-1877, a journey that was described in Stanley's 1878 book Through the Dark Continent.
+Henry Morton Stanley, famous for making contact with British missionary David Livingstone in Africa in 1871, explored the region in 1876–1877, a journey that was described in Stanley's 1878 book Through the Dark Continent.
 Failing to enlist British interest in the Congo region, Stanley took up service with Leopold II, who hired him to help gain a foothold in the region and annex the region for himself.

 From August 1879 to June 1884 Stanley was in the Congo basin, where he built a road from the lower Congo up to Stanley Pool and launched steamers on the upper river.
 While exploring the Congo for Leopold, Stanley set up treaties with the local chiefs and with native leaders.
 In essence, the documents gave over all rights of their respective pieces of land to Leopold.
 With Stanley's help, Leopold was able to claim a great area along the Congo River, and military posts were established.

-Christian de Bonchamps, a French explorer who served Leopold in Katanga, expressed attitudes towards such treaties shared by many Europeans, saying, "The treaties with these little African tyrants, which generally consist of four long pages of which they do not understand a word, and to which they sign a cross in order to have peace and to receive gifts, are really only serious matters for the European powers, in the event of disputes over the territories.
-They do not concern the black sovereign who signs them for a moment."
+Christian de Bonchamps, a French explorer who served Leopold in Katanga, expressed attitudes towards such treaties shared by many Europeans, saying: